Are you using spreadsheets to manage your patent portfolio?

 And Use the Saved Time to Craft Patent Monetization Strategies

-The time you saved can be spent on exploring further and crafting a monetization strategy for these patents.
-If they are no longer relevant to your business, they could be really useful for someone else in the market.
+The time you save can be spent exploring these patents further and crafting a monetization strategy.
+Even if they are no longer relevant to your business, they could be really useful for someone else in the market.

-One strategy you can craft here is – pair them with other similar but highly valued patents in bundles and monetize them altogether.
-That way, you’ll get maximum return on your investment from assets that are no longer valuable to you.
+One strategy you can craft here is pairing them with other similar but highly valued patents in bundles and monetizing them altogether.
+That way, you’ll get maximum return on your investment from assets no longer valuable to you.

-These tasks on spreadsheets are simply going to be inefficient and time-consuming.
-You may have to use multiple layers of filters and chances are you might still not find the information you’re looking for.
+These tasks on spreadsheets are simply inefficient and time-consuming.
+You may have to use multiple layers of filters, and chances are you might still not find the information you’re looking for.

 Tools Are Not Meant to Restrict but Empower

-There are hundreds of factors that are considered when deciding whether to keep a patent, monetize it, or abandon it.
-And when you’re working with sheets, you have to translate these factors into filters.
+Hundreds of factors are considered when deciding whether to keep a patent, monetize it, or abandon it.
+When working with sheets, you have to translate these factors into filters.

 This whole process looks like you’re searching for something in a dark room using a narrow-focused flashlight.
 It can help you navigate but can’t show you the whole picture, limiting your ability to explore.

-Not just this, another challenge that you might face with these tools is – their data gets outdated too soon.
+Not just another challenge that you might face with these tools is – that their data gets outdated too soon.

-Patent portfolios are dynamic and keep changing as a company grows.
-New patents get filed, old patents expire, and some get abandoned.
+Patent portfolios are dynamic and change as a company grows.
+New patents are filed, old patents expire, and some are abandoned.

-Keeping a track of those changes while working with these tools requires a lot of manual work and robs you, and your team from the time that you can spend on crafting million dollar IP strategies.
+Keeping track of those changes while working with these tools requires a lot of manual work and deprives you and your team of time that you could spend crafting million-dollar IP strategies.

-Not having all the information at one place in an easily accessible manner not only keeps you from the complete picture but restricts your true potential.
+Not having all the information in one place in an easily accessible manner not only keeps you from the complete picture but also restricts your true potential.
 Essentially, your tools should amplify your powers, not restrict them.

 What’s Next?

-In the coming days, I’m going to talk about how having such a centralized dynamic platform can help you monetize, prune, and improve the overall quality of your patent portfolio.
+In the coming days, I will talk about how having such a centralized dynamic platform can help you monetize, prune, and improve the overall quality of your patent portfolio.

 Such a centralized dynamic platform can:

-- Identify areas that have a good monetization potential or can bring maximum return on your investment.
+• Identify areas with good monetization potential or can bring maximum return on your investment.

-Do you want me to inform you whenever the next article on building an ideal system for managing patent portfolio goes live?
-If yes, you can join my list of VIP members here.
+Do you want me to inform you whenever the next article on building an ideal system for managing a patent portfolio goes live?
+If so, you can join my list of VIP members here.

 About Author:

 Vikas Jha is AVP, Solutions, at GreyB.
-In the last 4 years, he witnessed GreyB’s clients which are blue-chip companies using some unproductive ways to manage patent portfolios, and vowed to save others from the same fate by harnessing the power of software.
+In the last four years, he has witnessed GreyB’s clients, blue-chip companies, using unproductive methods to manage patent portfolios, and he has vowed to save others from the same fate by harnessing the power of software.